monkybrain/pseudoscript/README.md

 light.on = true
 light.timer = 30

-# turn on the light and increase the light's brightness to 50 and increase it again by 20
+# turn on the light, increase the light's brightness to 50 and increase it again by 20
 light.on = true
 light.brightness = 50
 light.brightness += 50